kimsama/blizzconv/README.md

 Supported formats
 -----------------

 * cel
 * cl2

 public domain
 -------------

-Wherever possible the code of this project is is hereby released into the *[public domain][]*.
+Wherever possible the code of this project is hereby released into the *[public domain][]*.

 [public domain]: https://creativecommons.org/publicdomain/zero/1.0/